Stamkos has 4 points, Lightning beat Panthers 7-3

-TAMPA, Fla. — Tampa Bay scored early and often in another home victory over Florida.

-Steven Stamkos had a goal and three assists and the Lightning reclaimed the top spot in the Eastern Conference with a 7-3 victory over the Panthers on Wednesday night.
+TAMPA, Fla. — Steven Stamkos had a goal and three assists and the Tampa Bay Lightning reclaimed the top spot in the Eastern Conference with a 7-3 victory over the Florida Panthers on Wednesday night.

-"Guys were battling all night," Stamkos said.
-"That's just what you want to see.
-Compete, and then when you compete the skill takes over."

 Nikita Kucherov and Ryan McDonagh each had a goal and two assists.
 Mathieu Joseph, Yanni Gourde, Adam Erne and Dan Giradi also scored, J.T.
 Miller had three assists, and Louis Domingue made 40 saves.